AGamesStudios/LunaOS/README.md

 # LunaOS

 LunaOS is a minimal Linux-based operating system template.
-This repository contains a script that downloads Buildroot, compiles a small kernel and root filesystem, and places the result in the `output` directory.
+This repository provides a script that downloads Buildroot, compiles a small kernel and root filesystem, and places the result in the `output` directory.
 The script expects a Linux environment.
 Windows users can install [WSL](https://learn.microsoft.com/windows/wsl/) or run a Linux virtual machine.